Japan's Nikkei rallies on Wall Street's lead as earnings season looms

 TOKYO, Jan 23 (Reuters) - Japan's Nikkei share average jumped more than 1% on Monday, taking cues from a rally on Wall Street last week, with chip-related stocks leading gains.

+The yen's retreat from last week's 7 1/2-month high also helped sentiment, particularly among exporters.

-Investors are more focused on Wall Street, with many markets around Asia shut for Lunar New Year celebrations, Nomura strategist Maki Sawada said.
+Investors were even more focused on Wall Street than usual, owing to market holidays around Asia for the Lunar New Year, Nomura strategist Maki Sawada said.

 "There are no specific drivers to speak of, and today's moves are mainly a reflection of Wall Street's rally on Friday," she said in a media conference call.

-However, for the Nikkei, "it would be hard to extend a rally of more than 300 or 400 points with earnings season really getting underway from tomorrow," Sawada added.
+However, gains were capped going into the main part of the domestic earnings season from Tuesday, she added.

-On Friday, the tech-heavy Nasdaq led gains among the big three U.S. equity indexes, advancing 2.86%.
+On Friday, the tech-heavy Nasdaq led advances among the big three U.S. equity indexes, advancing 2.86%.
 The Philadelphia SE Semiconductor Index rallied 3.11%. [.N]

-Chip-making equipment giant Tokyo Electron was the Nikkei's biggest points gainer, adding about 37 points with a 2.41% advance.

-Nintendo rose 0.96%.
-(Reporting by Kevin Buckland; Editing by Rashmi Aich) ((Kevin.Buckland@thomsonreuters.com;)) Keywords: JAPAN STOCKS/MIDDAY
+Nintendo rose 0.45%.
+(Reporting by Kevin Buckland; Editing by Rashmi Aich and Uttaresh.V) ((Kevin.Buckland@thomsonreuters.com;)) Keywords: JAPAN STOCKS/CLOSE

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.